 - Organic growth takes time and requires careful management of demand and supply in the new area.
 Hiring, training and marketing add costs to the business, but it is assumed that this investment pays off with new sales.
 There is a potential risk that the payoff takes longer than expected or does not happen at all.
 However, the upside is that the firm is in control of its own growth and the pace is incremental, allowing the firm to adjust to the growth at each step.

 - Acquisitive growth, if successful, is immediately additive.
 Revenues of the target directly add to the top line of the buyer, duplicate costs are potentially cut out, and access to new clients, expertise and skills are present immediately.
 However, the tradeoff is that successfully selecting an acquisition target, structuring and executing the deal, and integrating the target into the buyer all involves significant short and long-term risk.
-There are well known statistics about M&A failure rate, and these are often the result of underestimated and ill-executed post-merger integration.
+There are well-known statistics about M&A failure rate, and these are often the result of underestimated and ill-executed post-merger integration.

 In practice, most knowledge economy buyers use a combination of organic and acquisitive growth.
-As many knowledge economy buyers are themselves people-based businesses, organic growth is often the natural choice and acquisitions are considered opportunistically, although each firm differs in their exact approach.
+As many knowledge economy buyers are themselves people-based businesses, organic growth is often the natural choice and acquisitions are considered opportunistically, although each firm differs in its exact approach.
 Some knowledge economy firms prefer to carefully preserve their culture by avoiding acquisitions altogether.

 Sellers of knowledge economy firms need to understand that knowledge economy buyers will always consider whether your business could be built internally quickly and effectively.
 It is worth asking yourself, “What am I actually selling?”, as the buyer will be asking “What am I buying?”.
 Therefore, you must demonstrate that your capabilities are rare in the market and additive to their own.
 Knowledge economy buyers these days are very interested in IP but you must show that your IP can be leveraged in their own business.
 Overall, a seller must demonstrate that an acquisition of their firm will be value generating, with some aspects of the business being immediately additive and others involving synergies going forward.